ippontech/blog-usa/posts/colliding-with-quarkus.md

 [GraalVM](https://www.graalvm.org/) is a relatively new universal virtual machine for running JVM-based languages, as well as JavaScript, Python, Ruby and R. The feature that Quarkus really embraces is the [SubstrateVM](https://github.com/oracle/graal/tree/master/substratevm), which allows Java applications to be compiled into native executable images.
 Instead of running your Java code against a JVM, you can compile it down to a portable, native executable.
 Quarkus abstracts all this complexity from you, and allows you to just run `nativeImage` to build a executable binary.

 # Taking it for a spin
-So I have put together a [small HTTP server example](https://github.com/ggotti/kanye-quarkus) which basically just proxies requests to the `https://api.kanye.rest` service, which returns a random Kanye West quotes.
+So I have put together a [small HTTP server example](https://github.com/ggotti/kanye-quarkus) which basically just proxies requests to the `https://api.kanye.rest` service, which returns a random Kanye West quote.
 The application has three small classes:
 - VoteKanyeResource
 - KanyeService
-- KanyeQutote
+- KanyeQuote

 ## VoteKanyeResource
 The class uses dependency injection to inject the `KanyeService`, which is then invoked in the `quote` method, which is defined as HTTP accessible using the `@GET` annotation.